michael-yuji/CKit/readme.md

 ## timespec

 The timespec struct is very common in C API to get precise time steps.
-However it is pretty painful to use in swift since timestep is nor comparable or substractable/addable.
+However it is pretty painful to use in swift since timestep is not comparable nor substractable/addable.

 In CKit, extensions are introduced to allow timespecs compare with each other, and also allow converting Foundation Date struct to timespec.